gnarz/z180emu/README.md

 ## z180emu
 A portable full system emulator of Z180 based boards

+This is a fork of mtdev79/z180emu, the main additon being a debugger.
+It is invoked either by pressing escape when running the emulator, or by starting it with -d.
+The tracing, which the original emulator featured instead, has been removed.

+Also, as I don't have windows, this fork only builds and runs on linux.

+Original README follows.

+## z180emu
+A portable full system emulator of Z180 based boards

 ## Motivation
 The goal of this project is to provide a fast, complete and accurate emulated development environment for Z180 boards.
 It is especially useful for BIOS, OS and ROM debugging, but can also be used to run and develop user programs.